 As Controller, Michael Lamb has been an independent voice of reason on Grant Street, focused on making Pittsburgh government more transparent and accountable to taxpayers.
 In April 2019, Lamb launched the newly upgraded Fiscal Focus Pittsburgh website, which gives taxpayers unprecedented access to information about the Cityâ€™s budget operations.
-Lamb also created Open Book Pittsburgh, a website that allows citizens to search and view all City contracts, and campaign contributions and expenses of all candidates running for office in the City of Pittsburgh. Â Lamb also released Pittsburghâ€™s first Popular Annual Financial Report (PAFR), a user-friendly version of the Cityâ€™s Comprehensive Annual Financial Report (CAFR) that provides a clearer picture of the state of Pittsburghâ€™s finances and information on Pittsburghâ€™s demographics and government.
+Lamb also created Open Book Pittsburgh, a website that allows citizens to search and view all City contracts, as well as all campaign contributions and expenses of all candidates running for office in the City of Pittsburgh. Â Lamb also released Pittsburghâ€™s first Popular Annual Financial Report (PAFR), a user-friendly version of the Cityâ€™s Comprehensive Annual Financial Report (CAFR) that gives taxpayers a clear, accessible picture of the state of Pittsburghâ€™s finances and information on Pittsburghâ€™s demographics and government.

-Michael Lamb has worked to make the Controllerâ€™s Office more effective and the City more efficient.Â Audits by the City Controllerâ€™s Office under Lamb have exposed waste and abuse of taxpayer dollars in many city departments and authorities.Â Audits also led to improvements by city departments and authorities in the way they interact with taxpayers.Â Working with officials from neighboring municipalities, Michael was instrumental in the creation of CONNECT, The Congress of Neighboring Communities, which helps Pittsburgh and surrounding communities save taxpayer money and deliver services more efficiently.
+Michael Lamb has worked to make the Controllerâ€™s Office more effective and the City more efficient.Â Audits by the City Controllerâ€™s Office under Lamb have exposed waste and abuse of taxpayer dollars in many City departments and authorities, and pushed City departments and authorities to improve the way they serve and interact with taxpayers.Â Working with officials from neighboring municipalities, Michael was instrumental in the creation of CONNECT, The Congress of Neighboring Communities, which helps Pittsburgh and surrounding communities save taxpayer money and deliver services more efficiently.

-An aggressive political organizer, Michael Lamb has managed successful political campaigns in Allegheny County and in the City of Pittsburgh, including the Allegheny 2000 Citizens Committee which advocated for the County Home Rule Charter.
-As the County Prothonotary from 2000-2007, Lamb put taxpayersâ€™ interests before his own, Lamb was an outspoken supporter of row office consolidation, even advocating for the elimination of the Prothonotaryâ€™s Office, his own elected position. Â In 2005, the citizens of Allegheny County voted to consolidate the Countyâ€™s row offices.Â As a result, Lamb became the last Prothonotary of Allegheny County.
+An aggressive political organizer, Michael Lamb has managed successful political campaigns in Allegheny County and in the City of Pittsburgh, including the Allegheny 2000 Citizens Committee, which advocated for the County Home Rule Charter.
+As the County Prothonotary from 2000-2007, Lamb put taxpayersâ€™ interests before his own and was an outspoken supporter of row office consolidation, even advocating for the elimination of the Prothonotaryâ€™s Office, his own elected position. Â In 2005, the citizens of Allegheny County voted to consolidate the Countyâ€™s row offices, and Lamb became the last Prothonotary of Allegheny County.